Cooking in The Keys

 Tossing seasoned potatoes with rubber spatula.

-What Goes with Little Gold Potatoes?
+What Goes with Gold Potatoes?

 It's a salty seasoning blend that goes well with blackened fish or Old Bay seasoned fish recipes.